MicrosoftDocs/VBA-Docs/api/Excel.Hyperlink.EmailSubject.md

 ## Remarks

-This property is usually used with e-mail hyperlinks.
+This property is usually used with email hyperlinks.

-The value of this property takes precedence over any e-mail subject line you have specified by using the  **[Address](Excel.Hyperlink.Address.md)** property of the same **Hyperlink** object.
+The value of this property takes precedence over any email subject line you have specified by using the  **[Address](Excel.Hyperlink.Address.md)** property of the same **Hyperlink** object.

 ## Example

-This example sets the e-mail subject line for the first hyperlink in the first worksheet.
+This example sets the email subject line for the first hyperlink in the first worksheet.

 ```vb